Bonf6059/ISA-Medieval/README.md

 - Add dried herbs
 - Add smoker
 - Potion to increase shooting accuracy (look at det venator xenotype)
+- Potion Rathix to transform a pawn in a stone wall, slow but sturdy it may add the heddif of the stone golem idk.

 # Old updates

 02/03/2026
 - Boosted rates for the mineshaft
 - Halfed the amount of time needed to produce Karhan from "Dark ages beasts and monsters"
+- Added textures for WIP potions

 25/02/2026
 - Forge Bellows from VFEM2 now doesn't require hard leather but any leather will do